shrideio/shoebox/README.md

    No comment on that, you are in full charge.

 Either way, be mindful of the law of diminishing returns.
-For example, the premium paid for extra storage on a VPS may equalize the VPS rental cost with the dedicated server monthly fee.
-The same is true for the dedicated server option, as the cost may eventually grow to the point where it is more reasonable to purchase the services from a cloud service provider.
-In short, do back-of-the-napkin-math.
+For example, the premium paid for the extra storage on a VPS may equalize the VPS rental cost with the dedicated server monthly fee.
+The same is true for the dedicated server option, as the cost may eventually grow to the point where it is more reasonable to purchase services from a cloud service provider.
+Long story short, do back-of-the-napkin-math.

 ### Q/A

 - I know a better way, how can I help?

-  We are no Linux gurus, Docker experts or technical writing virtuosos, therefore, you are more than welcome to contribute, and we would be more than happy to receive any constructive criticism on how to improve.
-Open a PR or file an issue ticket, we will do our best to respond as soon as possible.
+  We are no Linux gurus, Docker experts, or technical writing virtuosos, so you are more than welcome to contribute!
+File an issue ticket or even better open a pull requests, we will do our best to respond as soon as possible.
+Constructive criticism is very appreciated.

-- Are there any downsides or deficiencys of this setup?
+- What is the downside or deficiency of this setup?

-  Yes, there are.

   Firstly, it is a single machine configuration incapable of running on a cluster.
 The latter potentially may become a problem when simultaneously running build pipelines suffocate the performance of the rest of the services.
 This deficiency should be resolved once the setup is made deployable to a Kubernetes cluster.

   Secondly, if the technology of your choice does not support Docker containerization or necessary tooling is not provided out of the box, the current CI/CD service is deemed unusable for your needs as its features are entirely based on the Docker infrastructure.
-In this case consider using alternatives such as [Jenkins CI](https://jenkins.io/) or [Concourse](https://concourse-ci.org/), which might be included in the setup in the future.
+In this case, consider using alternatives such as [Jenkins CI](https://jenkins.io/) or [Concourse](https://concourse-ci.org/) which might be included in the future.

   And lastly, the current build pipeline is .NET Core biased.
 Please feel free to contribute and add pipeline configurations for other technologies.

 - What are the plans for the future?

-As it is mentioned earlier adding Kubernetes support is a high priory task on the list, however we need to acquaint ourselves with the technology first.
+  As it is mentioned earlier, adding Kubernetes support is a high priory task on the list, however, we need to acquaint ourselves with the technology first.

   We will do our best to maintain the documentation and keep the scripts up-to-date, and continue adding new CI configurations for different technologies as the need arises (you are more than welcome to contribute).

 - Why is the name "Shoebox"?